3 questions to learn if your baby's gut is healthy.

 Approximately 15% of the nutrients in breast milk are comprised of HMOs, which are completely indigestible by the infant and often excreted in the absence of specific gut bacteria.1 This results in a loss of nutrients for the baby.
 Importantly, human milk feeds both the infant and the microbiome, which converts HMOs into usable nutrients for the infant.
 Evivo is the only activated bacteria to utilize all indigestible HMOs in milk, and does so in a unique and superior manner that allows B. infantis to grow and dominate the gut.
 Over millions of years, B. infantis has evolved to:

 By sequestering the oligosaccharides intracellularly, B. infantis helps to prevent cross-feeding of other less desirable members of the microbiome.
 Evivo in partnership with human milk is the only probiotic clinically proven to reduce the relative abundance of less desirable microorganisms like E. coli and Clostridium.2 Other organisms, such as Bacteroides and Proteobacteria, are known to produce endotoxins and have been associated with an increased incidence of autoimmune disorders in term infants3 and NEC in newborns.4

 Evivo is appropriate for use in infants delivered either vaginally or by C-section.
 Evivo is gentle on the digestive system and is clinically proven to improve an infant’s stool frequency and quality.5

-Evivo is a food that helps meet specific dietary needs of infants consuming breast milk as all or part of their diet.
+Evivo (with Activated B. infantis) is a food that helps meet specific dietary needs of infants consuming breast milk as all or part of their diet.
 Evivo contains no artificial colors, dyes, flavors, or preservatives; is free of additives, and is gluten-free.